mdn/content/files/en-us/web/html/element/input/index.md

 - `placeholder`

-  - : The `placeholder` attribute is a string that provides a brief hint to the user as to what kind of information is expected in the field.
+  - : Valid for `text`, `search`, `url`, `tel`, `email`, `password`, and `number`, the `placeholder` attribute provides a brief hint to the user as to what kind of information is expected in the field.
 It should be a word or short phrase that provides a hint as to the expected type of data, rather than an explanation or prompt.
 The text _must not_ include carriage returns or line feeds.
 So for example if a field is expected to capture a user's first name, and its label is "First Name", a suitable placeholder might be "e.g. Mustafa".

     > **Note:** The `placeholder` attribute is not as semantically useful as other ways to explain your form, and can cause unexpected technical issues with your content.
 See [Labels](#labels) for more information.